Fractured Magic: Chapter Fifteen

 The Fractured Magic logo and an image of a young man with all-black eyes.

-Despite her various athletic pursuits, Maebhe knew little about fighting.
-Kieran had taught her some basic self-defense, but watching this was like a farm boy with a plow horse judging the worldwide dressage finals.
 When Roman attacked, the Enforcer dodged.
-When the Enforcer dodged, Roman feinted, spun, swung, each clash of steel a sharp staccato.
-Roman struck the first blow; Maebhe only knew from the Enforcer’s grunt of pain, from the crimson that bloomed swiftly across his thigh when they broke apart.
-He favored his uninjured leg, after that, the crimson stain spreading down his leg to pool on the rug beneath them.
-They both stepped in and out of it as they fought, spreading it, obscuring the rug’s gentle florals.
-Maebhe felt ill watching — as ill as the Enforcer looked.
-Sweat dotted his brow, panic and pain sinking into the creases around his eyes.
-At hiss first stumble, Roman caught him with a heave kick that sent him flying into the table, which splintered and collapsed under his weight.
+When the Enforcer dodged, Roman feinted, spun, and swung, each clash of steel a sharp staccato, a squeal of metal.
+Roman struck the first blow, and Maebhe only knew it from the Enforcer’s grunt of pain and the crimson that bloomed across his thigh when they broke apart.
+He favored his uninjured leg, after that, as that crimson stain spread down his leg and soaked into the rug beneath them.
+They both stepped in and out of it as they fought, tracking blood across the florals.
+Maebhe felt ill watching it—as ill as the Enforcer looked.
+Sweat dotted his brow, panic and pain sank into the lines around his eyes.
+When he stumbled, Roman caught him with a heave kick that sent him flying into the table of weapons, which splintered and collapsed under his weight.

 “Why do you get to decide that?
 Why do you get a second chance and he doesn’t?
 If someone had killed you, back when you still worked for them, there would’ve been no one alive today willing to help me.
 So wasn’t it good that you lived?”

 It was a good thing Dinara hadn’t come, Maebhe thought as they climbed.
-Good for Dinara and Roman, both, and any future they might have together.
+Good for Dinara and Roman, both, and for any future they might still have together.
+As if he was reading her thoughts, Roman looked back at her.
+His eyes were normal, Maebhe noticed.
+It must have been a trick of the light, before.
+“I have an answer to your earlier question.”

 Maebhe looked at him, but his expression gave nothing away.
 “Yeah?
 Which one?”